okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 > **Note:** Your app integration may require specific SAML settings than the SAML **Metadata URL**.
 You can also copy **Sign on URL**, **Sign out URL**, **Issuer**, and **Signing Certificate** values from the same **SAML 2.0** > **Metadata details** section in the Admin Console.
 Adjust your configuration guide as required from the example template.
 See [Configure SAML settings at Create SAML app integrations](https://help.okta.com/okta_help.htm?type=oie&id=ext_Apps_App_Integration_Wizard-saml).

-For a complete customer configuration guide example, see [How to configure SAML 2.0](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-SAML-instructions-ISV.html).
+For a complete customer configuration guide example, see [How to configure SAML 2.0 for AppName](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-SAML-instructions-ISV.html).

 ##### SAML configuration steps note example